Welcome to the Industrial Internet of Things (IIoT) Connecting Industry 4.0

 Trade agreements, government industrial policies, measurements about greenhouse gas emissions and sustainability will all be more precise and informed.

-If you thought cybersecurity was an important area, it’s just getting started.
+For those who thought cybersecurity was an important area, it’s just getting started.
 Every device and interface that connects to a domain is a potential new vulnerability.
 Implanting security right in the IIoT’s DNA is going to be the biggest technology science of the next cyber age.

 Legacy systems are black boxes, but as they’re gradually replaced by smart applications and platforms built for interoperability, there will be an increased need for systems to ensure they integrate properly.

 Most of the activity in additive manufacturing, which began in the industrial sector, has moved away from its zetigeisty consumer sphere of a decade ago and returned to where it will offer the most value.
 Prototyping products or workflow components is cheaper, faster, and more sustainable with additive manufacturing.
-And the data goes both ways, with your process tools suggesting the best result and the process informing them of how to work better in turn.
+And the data goes both ways, with process tools suggesting the best result and the process informing them of how to work better in turn.

 Despite the hype, consumer IoT applications still have a long way to go.
-To be ready for industry those applications have to move beyond the unbalanced minimum viable product (MVP) implementation that has informed development so far.
+To be ready for industry, those applications have to move beyond the unbalanced minimum viable product (MVP) implementation that has informed development so far.

 Think of a large house that’s been turned into a consumer IoT testing ground, with 150 connected devices, 18 different systems, and five different networks.
 Many issues can result from this configuration if, for example, an IoT security device was meant to protect other devices from malware but couldn’t cope with even the relatively small number of devices on the network.
 This leads to a hassle of troubleshooting and, ultimately, the system’s failure.